nicolabattaglino/ezshop/Deliverables/GUIPrototype.md

 ##
 ![Normal Subscriber HomePage](../GUI files/account_page.png)

 This page is the homepage of a normal subscriber.
-Here they can check pints, request coupon, create a new card, edit informations.
+Here they can check points, request coupon, create a new card, edit informations.
 ##
 ![Employee HomePage](../GUI files/Employee_Page.png)